 Exclusion Based Investing

-Negative screening excludes individual stocks or sectors based on specific ESG criteria.
+Exclusion screening excludes individual stocks or sectors based on specific ESG criteria.
 Which companies it excludes depends on the criteria used.
 For example, some approaches might exclude all fossil fuel companies; others only those that fall below a range of ESG scores.

-Benefits of exclusion
+Benefits of exclusion investing

 The approach is easy for investors to understand.
 An exclusion strategy can start with a broad market benchmark and simply remove companies that do not meet the specified criteria.